-How to Become a Physical Therapist Assistant (and Why You Shouldn't Hesitate)
+How to Become a Physical Therapist Assistant (and Why You Should)

-Not only do these healthcare pros have the rewarding opportunity to help improve the quality of life of others, but they are also in extremely high demand.
+Not only do these detail-oriented health care pros have the rewarding opportunity to help improve the quality of life of others, but they are also desperately needed in today's health care system.

 Why become a physical therapist assistant?

 There's a lot to like about the role of a physical therapist assistant.
 According to the U.S. News & World Report job rankings, it is considered a top health care support job.

 This recognition was earned by weighing career factors like median annual salary, unemployment rate and future growth along with job satisfaction elements such as stress level and work-life balance.

 Generally speaking, physical therapist assistants tend to enjoy what they do.
 And that's not hard to believe, considering their job revolves around helping patients holistically, using exercise, movement and an intricate understanding of the human body to help reduce pain and gain mobility.

 But beyond the helping nature of the work, there are two significant economic factors that make physical therapist assistant jobs enticing.